How to Make Video Games Fun and Safe for Your Family

 Some games have built-in parental controls such as blocking in-game purchases, access to the internet, and location tracking.
 There are even games that allow you to control who your child can play with.
 It’s also a good idea to help your child understand how to be anonymous online.
 Unfortunately, playing online video games can leave your child vulnerable to dangerous individuals; be sure to keep your child’s personal information private when playing with anonymous gamers.

-Video games can provide a great opportunity for your family to spend time together.
+Video games can provide a wonderful opportunity for your family to spend time together.
 So, it’s important to find a monitor that can make game-playing more enjoyable.
 Invest in a fast internet connection so you can download games quickly and play online without long buffering or lag-times.
 And while gaming can be fun and healthy for everyone in your family, it’s important to monitor your kids’ video game usage.
 It is also important to take advantage of parental controls to keep your kids safe while playing online.

 Alyssa Strickland created millennial-parents.com for all the new parents on the block.
 Alyssa believes the old adage that it takes a village to raise a child, but she also thinks it takes a village to raise a parent!
 Millennial-Parents is that village.
-Today’s parents can be more connected than ever and she hopes her site will enrich those connections.
+Today’s parents can be more connected than ever, and she hopes her site will enrich those connections.
 On Millennial-Parents, she shares tips and advice she learns through experience and from other young parents in three key areas — Education, Relationships, and Community.

 Homeschooling Dietitian Resources